wise-team/steem-wise-core/README.md

 How is this possible?
 Using WISE, you place on Steem blockchain the rules under which @andrejcibik can use your vote.
 In the meanwhile, you run a daemon, which iterates blockchain head waiting for a voteorder from @andrejcibik to emerge.
 When the daemon encounters the voteorder — it performs validation.
 It checks if the post and weight in the order meet the criteria set previously in the rules.
 If the result of the validation is positive — daemon casts a vote.
 If not — a custom_json with information on rejection is posted to the blockchain. / _More info in [handbook](https://noisy-witness.github.io/steem-wise-handbook/introduction)._

+### Definitions

+**Delegator** — a user who owns the voting power and allows the voter to use it.
+**Voter** — a user who votes using the account of the delegator (with delegator's voting power) **Daemon** — a service that is running on delegator's server, that receives vote orders sent by the voter and decides weather to vote as the voter asked, or to reject the voteorder.
+***Wise platform*** *(planned)* — an alternative to the daemon, which allows a user to be a delegator without setting up the daemon (instead the daemon is operated by us).
+Wise platform is under development now.
+**Ruleset** — named set of rules under which specified voter can vote with the delegator's account.
+Ruleset has a name, has a voter defined and has zero or more rules specified.
+**Voteorder** — a request from the voter to the delegator to vote for a given post.
+Contains name of the ruleset, author and permlink of the post.

 Currently, it is used by the following tools:

 - [steem-wise-cli](https://github.com/noisy-witness/steem-wise-cli) — CLI tool for vote delegators